 How to Write a Story for Children in 14 Steps

 Where do I even start?
 That’s the overwhelming thought that comes across most aspiring children’s writers when they want to write their own book.
-It doesn’t matter if you want to write a picture book and a novel – the problem is always the same.
-The goal of this article is to teach beginners on how to write a story for kids, from having a simple idea to publishing your complete story.
-Let’s get started on writing your first children’s story:
+It doesn’t matter if you want to write a picture book or a novel – the problem is always the same.
+The goal of this article is to teach beginners how to write a story for kids, from having a simple idea to publishing your complete story.
+Let’s get started on writing your first children’s story.

 - Planning Your Story